cguttweb/nuxt-portfolio-blog/content/posts/nuxt-fundamentals.md

 ```

 An important one to create is an `error.vue` file as the name suggests if someone puts in the wrong link this is the page that will show.
 This is created the layouts folder but it works the same way as any Vue component.

-### Styling

-There are multiple ways to style pages in Nuxt.js.

-- You can add a global CSS file for some base styling and then add this to the `nuxt.config.js` file in the CSS section which will add the styles to all pages e.g. fonts.
-- You can style individual components using the scoped property in your CSS.
-- Application wide CSS could also be added to the default.vue layout however if using multiple layouts this will not work.